jyron/wikiscrape/README.md

   Wikipedia is a great free resource for practicing use of the requests library and features of BeautifulSoup4.

 HOW TO:
-  Download wikiscrape.py and put it on your desktop open terminal (on linux or mac) from terminal: pip3 install requests from terminal: pip3 install BeautifulSoup4 from terminal: cd Desktop #(or wherever you are holding the file) from terminal: python3 wikiscrape.py
+  1.Download wikiscrape.py and put it on your desktop 2.open terminal (on linux or mac)
+  3.from terminal: pip3 install requests
+  4.from terminal: pip3 install BeautifulSoup4
+  5.from terminal: cd Desktop #(or wherever you are holding the file) 5.from terminal: python3 wikiscrape.py
  Now you can type in any major U.S city name and wikiscrape will print info in paragraph increments. yes for more info, no to stop program.
   That's it!